onflow/ccf/ccf_specs.md

 ## Copyright Notice

-Copyright (c) 2022 Dapper Labs, Inc. and the persons identified as the document authors.
+Copyright (c) 2022-2023 Dapper Labs, Inc. and the persons identified as the document authors.

 This document is licensed under the terms of the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for more information.

 ## Introduction

-Currently, Cadence external values (e.g. transaction arguments and events) are being encoded using JSON-Cadence Data Interchange format, which is inefficient, verbose, and doesn't define deterministic encoding (canonical form).
+Cadence external values (e.g. transaction arguments and events) have been encoded using JSON-Cadence Data Interchange format, which is inefficient, verbose, and doesn't define deterministic encoding.

-CCF aims to provide more compact, efficient, and deterministic encoding of Cadence external values.
+CCF is a data format that allows more compact, efficient, and deterministic encoding of Cadence external values.

+The CCF codec in Cadence is faster, uses less memory, encodes deterministically, and produces smaller messages than the JSON-CDC codec.
+A real `FeesDeducted` event taken from mainnet can encode to:
+- 298 bytes in JSON-CDC (minified).
+- 118 bytes in CCF (fully self-describing mode).
+- ~20 bytes in CCF (partially self-describing mode).

+CCF defines all requirements for deterministic encoding (sort orders, smallest encoded forms, and Cadence-specific requirements) to allow CCF codecs implemented in different programming languages to produce the same deterministic encodings.

 CCF leverages [Internet Standards](https://en.wikipedia.org/wiki/Internet_Standard) from [IETF](https://www.ietf.org) which are designed to be relevant for decades: